JoviMetzger/42Project-Transcendence/running-doc.md

-For the database can chose an sql plugin
+For the database can chose an sql plugin from the fastify ecosystem

+For testing routes i am using the REST vscode plugin which uses the file test.http.
+Here you can write any request and it will show you the http response.